sourabbr/GameOfLife/README.md

 ```
 Post completion of the job, the output file will be created, and the program output will be written in ***game_of_life.out***.

+## Simulation Patterns

+### Overview
+In this documentation, videos of various patterns in Conway's Game of Life are included, all rendered using OpenGL for enhanced graphical representation.
+These include demonstrations of patterns using both predefined and random input files across different grid sizes.
+The focus is on the following primary pattern types:

+#### Still Lifes
+- **Definition**: Stable patterns that do not change over generations, symbolizing equilibrium.
+- **Examples**:
+  - Block
+  - Beehive
+  - Loaf

+#### Oscillators
+- **Definition**: Patterns that return to their initial state after a finite number of generations, depicting periodic behavior.
+- **Examples**:
+  - Pulsar

+#### Spaceships
+- **Definition**: Patterns that move across the grid, maintaining their shape but changing location, demonstrating motion.
+- **Examples**:
+  - Glider (diagonally moving)

+#### Visualization of Patterns with Random Inputs